dcampoc/Machine-Learning-Python/README.md

 # Supervised-Learning-Python
-This repository provides algorithms of ML.
+This repository provides well known algorithms of ML.
 Methods and examples for supervised learning including classification (Knn) and regressions (linear) are provided